St. Henry Catholic Church

 The Windows at St. Henry’s

 Rudolf Buenz designed, built, and installed the stained glass windows for St. Henry’s between 1957 and 1963.
 Each window is filled with symbolism that weaves together the stories and themes within the Bible.
-Below are scans of the original concept art from the late 1950s and pictures taken in January of 2023.
-Over the past several years the windows have been restored in stages and are set to be completed in March of 2023, with the last remaining windows featuring the Virtues being returned to their spots in the late spring.
-The restoration has been done by Emmanuel Studio, which has undertaken restoration projects for a number of Buenz’ installations.
+Below are scans of the original concept art from the late 1950s and pictures taken between 2023 and 2025.

 The theme originated from Father Leo Siener, and the choice of biblical references was made by Father James Niedergeses, both of the committee of Nashville Priests with connection to Father Ryan Highschool.
 The design itself and creation of the windows was done by Rudolf Buenz.
 The fourteen windows lining the sides of the hall are over thirty-seven feet tall and over six feet wide.